 Getting bubbles in your boiler system is very common, and we suggest doing it about once a year.
 You will know if you have to perform a bleed when the heating becomes inconsistent.
 Just think, those air bubbles aren’t bringing as much heat with them as the heated water, so it’s important to get rid of them to avoid those cold spots.

-If you ever run into any issues with your furnace or boiler, we’re here to help with our 24 hour heating services.
+If you ever run into any issues with your furnace or boiler, we’re here to help with our 24-hour heating repair services.

-One of the advantages of using a boiler is that you can target different zones or rooms of the house which can help reduce your utility bill.
+One of the advantages of heating your home with a boiler is that you can target different zones or rooms of the house which can help reduce your utility bill.

 Using a home furnace, on the other hand, means that you’re heating the whole house regardless of what rooms you are using.
 Despite this, furnaces are considered to be just as efficient as boilers these days.